 Q. What kind of continuing education credits are valid for my CGAD recertification?A. Any courses that relate to automated gates or access control topics are eligible.

-CGAD eligibility requires a minimum of one year of gate automation experience.
-You may still sit for the exam before you have one year of experience; if you pass the exam, your certification will be held until the experience requirement is met.
+Applicants must have a minimum of one year of gate automation experience.
+If you do not yet meet the experience requirement, you may still take the exam and your credential will be awarded once the requirement is met.

 Study materials are sent electronically following application approval.